Roy Barraclough: Career

 In the 2006 New Year Honours, Barraclough was appointed a Member of the Order of the British Empire (MBE) for services to drama and to charity in the region of North West England.

+Personal life

+Barraclough was gay, and was in a long-term relationship with Mark Llewellin.

 Death

 Barraclough died aged 81, at the Willow Wood Hospice in Ashton-under-Lyne, Greater Manchester, on 1 June 2017, following a short illness.